behu-kea/first-semester-java/topics/02 - basics/strings.md

+## Exercises

 ### Exercise 1

-In a group investigate 2 string methods.
+In a group investigate two different string methods.
 You need to be able to explain what the method does but also how to use it in Java!

+A couple of groups will be selected to show what they learned